AndrePatri/SharsorIPCpp/README.md

 Python bindings dependencies:
 - **pybind11** - *required*.
 Already shipped with Numpy support.
 - **Eigen3** - *required*
 - **Torch** - *required*.
-The bindings link statically against libtorch.
-Download a statically precompiled version of Torch 2.1 [here](https://download.pytorch.org/libtorch/cpu/libtorch-static-with-deps-2.1.0%2Bcpu.zip).
-Alternatively, you can use a dynamically linked version by downloading it [here](https://download.pytorch.org/libtorch/cpu/libtorch-dynamic-with-deps-2.1.0%2Bcpu.zip), but you'll need to modify the CMakelists.txt of the bindings.

-To compile the python bindings, turn the WITH_PYTHON flag ON, download a precompiled Torch version and set the LIBTORCH_PATH to the root of the directory of the extracted zip archive.
+The bindings link against libtorch.
+As of now, the only alternative is to download a pre-compiled zip archive from [here](https://download.pytorch.org/libtorch/cpu/libtorch-shared-with-deps-2.1.0%2Bcpu.zip).
+Unzip the archive to whatever location you like, then turn on the WITH_PYTHON flag and set the LIBTORCH_PATH to the root of the directory of the extracted zip archive.
+Internally this is also added to the RPATH associated with the bindings through CMake.

 <!--
 The library is also shipped with Python bindings with both Numpy or PyTorch support.
 To be able to compile the bindings, you'll need the following packages: